Central Virginia

 • 00:23:55

-It just seems like what is it you want to spend the money on?
+It just seems like when they ask, what is it you want to spend the money on?

 • 00:24:03